 Please ensure all files are compressed to a .ZIP/.RAR folder prior to uploading.

 We offer a full Vinyl Mastering service, so if you need any alterations to your tracks please contact us to discuss your requirements.
-Mastering for vinyl is charged at £50 per track ex.
+Mastering for vinyl is charged at £50 per hour ex.
 VAT (£60 inc. VAT).

 Please send us high quality PDF files with any imagery at 300dpi.
 To attain the highest quality print results and reduce any risk of your orders being delayed, please read through our Artwork Specifications.
 We recommend speaking to our graphics department before starting your designs, often a five-minute chat over the phone can give you all the information required to make your task much easier and your final files much sharper.